 Security and Auditing with Blockchain

 Immutable scan records can provide much more confidence in incentive reports, cashback, or reward campaigns.
+Fraud becomes harder when every interaction is verifiably recorded.

 Real Omnichannel Vision